intsystems/bayes_deep_compression/docs/blog/posts/bayes_pruning.md

 ## Conclusion

 We have enough mathematics for now :relieved:.
-I hope you have enjoyed the concept of bayesian inference and now understand how it can be useful in applications.
+I hope you have enjoyed the concept of Bayesian inference and now understand how it can be useful in applications.
 Some practical python libraries are [Bayesian Neural Networks](https://github.com/JavierAntoran/Bayesian-Neural-Networks?tab=readme-ov-file#stochastic-gradient-hamiltonian-monte-carlo), [pyro](https://pyro.ai/) and our developing library [bayescomp](https://github.com/intsystems/bayes_deep_compression).
 You can find many examples of using bayes approach in their docs.